phenderson-d2iq/emojivoto-catalog/README.md

 ![Emojivoto Catalog](./image.png)

 To add the Emojivoto catalog to DKP, you will first need to make the project namespace in the DKP UI.
-Once you have the project created run the following but replace `emojivoto` with your project namespace:
+Once you have the project created run the following but replace `dev-1` with your project namespace:

 ```
-export PROJECT_NAMESPACE=emojivoto
+export PROJECT_NAMESPACE=dev-1
 ```

 ```